ituacm/algoComp23/Equivalent Words/question.md

 ## Input Format

-- First line contains ~2~ space separated integers ~m~ and ~n~ where ~m~ is the length of the word list, ~n~ is the length of the query list.
+- First line contains $2$ space separated integers $m$ and $n$ where $m$ is the length of the word list, $n$ is the length of the query list.
-- Following ~m~ lines contain each member of Omer's list where each line has one single string.
+- Following $m$ lines contain each member of Omer's list where each line has one single string.
-- Following ~n~ lines contain each member of Murat's list where each line has one single string.
+- Following $n$ lines contain each member of Murat's list where each line has one single string.

 It is guaranteed that all strings consist of lowercase English letters.

 ## Constraints

-~1 \leq m \leq 10^5 ~
+$1 \leq m \leq 10^5 $

-~1 \leq n \leq 10^4 ~
+$1 \leq n \leq 10^4 $

-~1 \leq w \leq 20~ where ~w~ is the length of each word.
+$1 \leq w \leq 20$ where $w$ is the length of each word.

 ## Output Format

-For each query from Murat, print ~1~ line containing the indexes of the given word's equivalents in Omer's list.
+For each query from Murat, print $1$ line containing the indexes of the given word's equivalents in Omer's list.
 Indexes must be printed in ascending order.

 ## Sample Input 1